lc00/wiki-experiment/Learning-Agile.md

 All team members must attend.
 Anyone else may attend, but isn't allowed to participate.
 Maximum 15 minutes.
 It's not a status update meeting, or a way for a PM to get the updates needed to manage the schedule.
 They help teams inspect the work (which helps maximize its value) and make decisions at the last responsible moment.
 Even with face-to-face communication, detail gets lost- the scrum gives a chance to sunshine it.
 Team members become familiar with each other's work, and help make it better ("Empirical process control").
 Team members self-assign and negotiate tasks between themselves instead of being given them by a manager.
 A team will find "bugs" in the schedule in real-time faster than a project manager would be able to find them with an up-front plan.
 Take bigger discussion "offline."
 It's not a series of 1:1 conversations with each dev and the project manager, it's team members talking to each other.

+Modified questions:

+* What did we achieve yesterday on priority 1?
+* What was our contribution to priority 1 worth in story points?
+* What is our plan for completing priority 1 today?
+* What, if anything, is blocking us or has the potential to slow us down today?

 #### Sprint

 No one is allowed to tell the team how to do their jobs.
 If a sprint is in danger, the team must tell the product owner as soon as possible so that expectations can be reset with stakeholders.
 More items can be added if the sprint ends early.
 In the case of catastrophe (eg. staffing problem), the product owner can terminate a sprint.
 This needs to be rare, or else the stakeholder trust will disappear.
 If something isn't done at the end of a sprint, it goes to the top of the backlog- never give the impression you've delivered value that you haven't.